xsburg/vscode-javascript-booster/README.md

 # VS Code JavaScript Booster [![Travis](https://img.shields.io/travis/xsburg/vscode-javascript-booster.svg?style=flat)](https://travis-ci.org/xsburg/vscode-javascript-booster)

 Make your life easier, use code actions to do repetitive tasks for you!
-They can do a lot, just follow the light bulb [💡]!
+They can help a lot, just follow the light bulb [💡]!

 This VS Code extension provides various code actions (quick fixes) when editing code in JavaScript (or TypeScript/Flow).
 Just note the light bulb at the left and press it to learn how you can transform the code under the cursor.

-It might worth assigning a shortcut to open the bulb, search for `editor.action.quickFix` command.
+You might want to reassign the default shortcut for the quick fix menu to `Alt+Enter` if you are moving from WebStorm.
+Search for `editor.action.quickFix` command.

 ## Installation